Agave weberi: Taxonomy

 There has been confusion as to the identity of this species.
 Agave weberi was first described in 1901 in a publication authored by Jules Poisson, who attributed the name to Jean Francois Cels.
-The description was based on specimens cultivated in Paris, grown on from plants originally collected in Mexico, where they were reported to be cultivated for fiber and to make the alcoholic beverage pulque.
+The description was based on specimens cultivated in Paris, grown from plants originally collected in Mexico, where they were reported to be cultivated for fiber and to make the alcoholic beverage pulque.
 Later, in 1903, John Kunkel Small described Agave neglecta, based on specimens from Florida.
 A. neglecta has been regarded as endemic to Florida, but is now treated as the same species as the Mexican A. weberi and only naturalized in Florida through human agency.
 A. weberi may be a cultivar derived from the wild species A. vivipara, although an origin from A. sisalana or A. kewensis has also been suggested.

 Distribution

 The distribution of Agave weberi is now determined by human activity.
 It is believed to have originated in northeastern Mexico (San Luis Potosí, Tamaulipas), and is now naturalized in Texas and Florida in the United States and in the Northern Provinces in South Africa.
 In Florida, it is found in sandy soils, especially near the coasts.